lyft/goruntime/README.md

 ### Components

-The runtime system is composed of a Loder interface and a Snapshot interface.
+The runtime system is composed of a Loader interface and a Snapshot interface.
 The Snapshot holds a version of the runtime data from disk, and is used to retrieve information from that data.
 The Loader loads the current snapshot, and gets file system updates when the runtime data gets updated.